infinum/eightshift-docs/website/docs/basics/blocks-intro.md

 As we described in [this chapter](blocks), if we don't support something natively from the core or you can't find it in this documentation, you can always use it in the normal native way from the [WordPress documentation](https://developer.wordpress.org/block-editor/tutorials/block-tutorial/).
 Also, if you think we are missing something, please open a [pull request](https://github.com/infinum/eightshift-frontend-libs/pulls) or an [issue](https://github.com/infinum/eightshift-frontend-libs/issues) on our GitHub repository.

-### Why is this my blocks folder called custom and not blocks, for example?
+### Why is my blocks folder called custom and not blocks, for example?

 The idea was to put all your custom blocks inside the custom folder and all core block in the core folder.
 This boilerplate is not designed only for your custom block, but you can use it as an ultimate block setup.

-And folder structure `src/Blocks/blocks` is kinda weird.
+And folder structure `src/Blocks/blocks` is kind of weird.

-### In the global manifest, you have a key called “customBlocksName”: “eightshift-block”, can I change this to my-project-name-block?
+### In the global manifest, you have a key called “customBlocksName”: “eightshift-block”.
+Can I change this to my-project-name-block?

 You can, but you shouldn't.
 We use this key to provide the CSS selectors on all our custom blocks in the block editor.
 Additional styles are added to this selector for the wrapper to work on full width and remove some of the native block editor styles.

-So don't remove or change this 😅 .
+So don't remove or change this. 😅